Last reviewed August 16, 2026

 Hawaii’s county codes regulate “a horn or other warning device” without distinguishing power source.
 Portable train horns built on the Milwaukee M18, DeWalt 20V, Ryobi ONE+, and Makita LXT platforms are treated the same as pneumatic kits:

-• Not prohibited to install.
+• Not prohibited to own or carry.

 • Subject to the “unreasonably loud or harsh” test on public roads.